waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Game Mechanics & Traversal
 ## A. Core Rules
 - **Level Cap:** 8 badges = Level 65.
-- **"No Will to Fight" Message:** A party menu cursor error on a fainted Pokémon, not a refusal to battle.
+- **PC Interaction:** Stand directly below the PC, face up, and press 'A'.
 - **HM Usage:** HMs are used from the party menu.
 Fainted Pokémon can use field moves.
-- **PC Interaction:** Stand directly below the PC, face up, and press 'A'.
 - **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points.
 - **Puzzle Resets:** Leaving and re-entering a floor resets all boulders to their original positions.
-- **Data Trust:** The map XML data is the ultimate source of truth for traversal.
 - **Off-Screen State Changes:** An object's state will not update in the map data until it is visible on-screen.

 ## B. Tile Glossary & Movement Rules